davidainslie/aws-certified-solutions-architect-associate/docs/elb.md

 As well as using previous terraform examples within this project, I followed along with the excellent article [How to Deploy a Set of EC2 Instances behind an ALB Using Terraform](https://aws.plainenglish.io/deploy-a-set-of-ec2-instances-behind-an-alb-using-terraform-403fe584f09e).

 ==========================================
-AT 7:40 of video
-setup terraform with elb for http duplicate and try with my domain and https
+duplicate and try with my domain and https
 ==========================================